pehaa/pht-page-builder/README.txt

 == Changelog ==

 = 2.4.0 =
+New Images carousel module
+New Countdown Module
-Gifs are not resized in gallery
+Disable new modules if PeHaa THEMES theme is not up to date Gifs are not resized in gallery
 Fixed ids for rows and columns
 More flexibility for Slider module via filter